netzpirat/less_assets/README.md

 JSST['box']({ 'box-margin': '20px' })
 ```

-will use the default values that result in
+will use the default values that results in

 ```CSS
 .box {